 Even prior to the coronavirus crisis, consumers in the UK were reducing their use of cash for payments and increasing their use of digital mechanisms.
-This change has been accelerated by the coronavirus crisis.
-It has led to a reduction of over a third of LINK's volumes since the start of the pandemic.
-Volumes have not recovered and further reductions in cash usage for payments are expected in future years.
+This change was accelerated by the coronavirus crisis and LINK volumes have halved since the start of the pandemic.
+Volumes are not expected to recover and reductions in cash usage for payments are anticipated to continue.

-Despite this rapid reduction, it is recognised that many consumers, including high numbers of the more vulnerable, still rely on cash.
+Despite this ongoing reduction, it is recognised that many consumers, including high numbers of the more vulnerable, still rely on cash.
 Transactional cash, albeit at lower volume, is therefore likely to be needed by consumers for many years to come.
-This rapid reduction in volumes has placed increasing strain on maintaining the cash infrastructure.
-This includes the country's network of 50,000 ATMs, which accounts for around 80% of the cash distributed to UK consumers.
+This ongoing reduction in volumes has placed increasing strain on maintaining the cash infrastructure.
+This includes the country's network of 47,000 ATMs, which accounts for around 90% of the cash distributed to UK consumers.

-Cash infrastructure provision is a competitive market and there is not a central utility deciding on the location of ATMs.
+Cash infrastructure provision is a competitive market and there is not a central utility deciding on the location of ATMs, or other facilities such as bank branches.
 LINK has therefore been established with a primary focus of delivering access to cash for UK consumers for as long as they need it.
 It is a not-for-profit company limited by guarantee.
 There is a strong and independent Board of directors.
 Ownership, but not control, lies with the membership and there is a clear public interest objective.
 LINK also has an active independent Consumer Council which provides advice on consumer issues and represents the interests of consumers in the governance and development of the network.
 This governance structure helps LINK to navigate the commercial and political tensions that exist between the competitors in cash provision as it is focused on the public good alone.
 LINK is regulated by the Payment Systems Regulator to support the competitive, innovative, and end user components of this strategy.
-However, at the time of writing, there is no legislative requirement to support access to cash for consumers and no regulator can oversee the location of cash distribution points such as ATMs and whether they are free or not.

 The Access to Cash Action Group (the ACAG), a group chaired by Natalie Ceeney CBE and including David Postings as Deputy Chair (CEO of UK Finance), senior members from a number of the LINK's issuer members, Age UK, Toynbee Hall, the Federation of Small Businesses, the Post Office and Link Scheme Ltd was established in 2021 with the aim of ensuring that access to cash issues in the United Kingdom can be, and are, resolved for the benefit of consumers.
-Legislation in this area is progressing through the House of Lords at the time of writing and, if passed (anticipated to be later in the year), places formal access to cash obligations on a number of banks and building societies.
-In anticipation of this legislation, the ACAG and some issuer members requested that LINK take on the role of an industry "co-ordinating body" to support access to cash.
-LINK assumed this role in January 2022 and now has responsibility for independently assessing the needs of any community that faces the closure of a core cash service, such as a bank branch or ATM against agreed criteria.
+Legislation in this area was passed in the summer of 2023 and places formal access to cash obligations on a number of banks and building societies.
+In anticipation of this legislation, at the request of the ACAG and some issuer members, LINK took on the role of an industry "co-ordinating body" to support access to cash.
+LINK assumed this role in January 2022 and now has responsibility for independently assessing the needs of any community that faces the closure of a core cash service, such as a bank branch or ATM, against agreed criteria.
 LINK will then determine whether a new solution should be provided to meet that community's cash needs.
+LINK expects the Treasury to formally designate it as the co-ordinating body in 2024 after which time LINK will become subject to the supervision of the Financial Conduct Authority.